Calming Strategies to Support an Autistic Person

 Recognizing the Signs of Overload

-A person with autism may not be able to tell you that they are becoming overwhelmed, anxious, or upset.
+Am autistic person may not be able to tell you that they are becoming overwhelmed, anxious, or upset.
 You may see outward signs such as:

 - sensory avoidance (hand on ears, closing eyes, retreating somewhere).